palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

 ### Use appropriate assertion methods

-Hamcrest and JUnit provide a variety of different static methods for asserting equality, null/not-null, etc, between variables.
-While different methods may assert the same fact -- e.g., `assertTrue(addOne(1) == 2)`, `assertEquals(addOne(1), 2)`, and `assertThat(addOne(1), is(2))` -- they often differ in the type of error message produced if the assertion fails.
+AssertJ and JUnit provide a variety of different static methods for asserting equality, null/not-null, etc, between variables.
+While different methods may assert the same fact -- e.g., `assertTrue(addOne(1) == 2)`, `assertEquals(addOne(1), 2)`, and `assertThat(addOne(1)).isEqualTo(2)` -- they often differ in the type of error message produced if the assertion fails.
 Choose the method that produces the most useful error message, for example: